 Falling in love is glorious.
-We can try our damnedest to make it stay but it always goes away.
-Hordes of supposedly wise people will assure you that's not true, you can keep your love, renew it, breathe new life back into it yadda yadda yadda.
+We try our damnedest to make it stay but it always goes away.
+Supposedly wise people will assure you that's not true, you can keep your love, renew it, breathe new life back into it yadda yadda yadda.
 You don't have to be brutally honest with yourself to see through that song and dance.
 It's plain to see: love fades.
 We all know it.
 Falling out of love is completely predictable: we start to fall out of love as soon as we're forced to spend time together.
 As soon as we're together for any other reason than the desire to be together.
 Moving in together or, god forbid, getting married will always precipitate it, but it happens without, e.g. because we always have a date on Saturday night.
 Habitual togetherness spells the doom of love.
 What used to be charming becomes annoying and it's all downhill from there.
-Love needs lots of space to grow.
-We need to long for each other, to wait until we're BOTH eager to be together again.
+Love needs enormous amounts of space to breathe.
+We need to long for each other, to wait until we're both eager to be together again.
 But no. Whichever of us is needier drives love's doom.
 Love becomes something less.
 Convenient and reliable, but meager and cramped.

 Love in the time of covid.
 The pandemic came at just the right time for me.
 It deprived me of dance, which I have relied on for all human contact since I left my marriage in 2008.
 I broke up with my long term sweetheart right before the pandemic hit, so I got a double dose of being alone.
 That threw me back onto the physical basics of making progress.
 Those all became love's way of teaching me.
 I had just broken free of booze and addiction, so I focused on the other basics: exercise, diet, and meditation.
 In all three areas, love patiently taught me how to make progress.
 I got to feeling desperately sad and lonely as that first summer of the pandemic wore on.
 That's what stirred me to start writing these stories.
 Writing about my life helped me remember all the good training I've had over the years.
 I was able to recognize the sadness I was feeling as an emotion, not a feeling.
 Emotions are mental creations.
 I have power over them if I choose to exercise it.
 I came to see I was inflicting sadness and loneliness on myself.
 I'm the one in charge.
 Since then I've slowly turned all that around.
 I don't need a sweetheart to complete me.
 I'm a complete human in myself.
-Aloneness is not the same as loneliness.
+Alone is not the same thing as lonely.